rikinptl/rikinptl/README.md

 - 📫 You can reach me via my email: **rikinpatel.2620@gmail.com**

 # My Latest Blogs📝
+Check out these blogs where I talk about cool stuff I'm learning while working on my project:
 <!-- BLOG-POST-LIST:START -->
 - [Harnessing Cron Job Scheduling Strategies for Advanced EC2 Cost Optimization in Enterprise IT Environments](https://dev.to/rikinptl/harnessing-cron-job-scheduling-strategies-for-advanced-ec2-cost-optimization-in-enterprise-it-environments-3cao)
 - [Efficient Data Validation and S3 Upload with Python: A Deep Dive into S3Loader Utility](https://dev.to/rikinptl/efficient-data-validation-and-s3-upload-with-python-a-deep-dive-into-s3loader-utility-cal)